Teacher-to-Child Ratio

 Staff

-• Kathy Rodriguez, Lead/Child Development Supervisor
+• Kathy Rodriguez, Child Development Supervisor

 • Rosa Arevalo, Child Development Associate

 The curriculum in the Teddy Bear Room is based on The Creative Curriculum.
-It consists of art activities, group story time, play activities, and small group time that promotes the physical, cognitive and social development of our toddlers and fosters a life-long love of learning.
+It consists of art activities, group story time, play activities, and small group time that promotes the physical, cognitive, and social development of our toddlers and fosters a life-long love of learning.
 As children progress through the year, potty training becomes an integral part of the learning process.

 Dolphin Room (ages 2-3 years)